-Although this video is not in English, it is subtitled and very informative and can give a little more insight:
+Although this video is not in English, it is subtitled and highly informative and can give a little more insight:

 What Did the Buddha Say About Malas?

-It is more than likely that, since ‘prayer beads’ are commonplace in many religions (especially in India, where Buddhism flourished), that Buddhists found them very useful when it came to their practice.
-By using beads, a practitioner can focus on the practice itself, and not counting, which becomes very beneficial.
+It is more than likely that, since ‘prayer beads’ are commonplace in many religions (especially in India, where Buddhism flourished), that Buddhists found them extremely useful when it came to their practice.
+By using beads, a practitioner can focus on the practice itself, and not counting, which becomes greatly beneficial.

-Another reason why Malas became popular with Buddhists referenced a sūtra (although I cannot find this sūtra online).
-There is a story that is going around that a King prayed to the Buddha for a simple practice, to which the Buddha responded by telling him to string together 108 soapnut seeds and recite the three part refuge prayer upon them.
-This almost entirely sounds like something coming from Mahāyāna.
+Another reason Malas became popular with Buddhists referenced a sūtra (although I cannot find this sūtra online).
+There is a story that is going around that a King prayed to the Buddha for a simple practice, to which the Buddha responded by telling him to string together 108 soapnut seeds and recite the three-part refuge prayer upon them.
+This entirely sounds like something coming from Mahāyāna.

 What Makes a Mala?

 - A traditional “full” Mala is 108 beads.
-However Mala’s come in various bead counts such as 27, 42, and 54.
+However, Mala’s also come in various bead counts such as 18, 27, and 54.
 No matter the number of beads on the smaller ones, you will always be able to reach “108” (more on that later).
-The smaller Mala’s, such as the 18 and 27, are often used as on the wrist for daily use while out, and as a sign of devotion.
+The smaller Mala’s, such as the 18 and 27, are often used on the wrist for daily use while out, and as a sign of devotion.
 The 18 bead versions are often called “Arhat beads”.

-- The beads of a Mala can be made out of various materials, such as seeds, wood, plastic, gems, and anything else you can think of.
-The type of material your Mala is made out of is very personal, as it should be!
+- The beads of a Mala can be made from various materials, such as seeds, wood, plastic, gems, and anything else you can think of.
+The type of material your Mala is made from is very personal, as it should be!
 For example, the Dalai Lama favors the Tiger Eye for his Mala.

 - A large or ornamented bead (sometimes called a “Buddha bead” or “mother bead” always appears to let you know you have reached the beginning or end, and allow a pause before repeating a mantra, chanting, etc. When you reach this bead, it is often where you end (with a 108 bead Mala), or you would reverse direction and start again.